Reading Time: 11 minutes

 This of course makes logical startup sense.
 As Marc Andreessen famously said, ”The #1 company-killer is lack of market.
 A great market will tend to equal success and a poor market will tend to equal failure.
 Market matters most.”

 In early 2024, we initiated an ambitious internal workstream at the Jobtech Alliance, laying the groundwork for our long-term investment theses and venture support strategy for the coming years.
-This process involved the following steps;
+This process involved the following steps:

 Stage 1: Demand-Side Mapping